MK 75 - 76 mm/62 Caliber Gun

 Lightweight, fully automated, remote controlled, rapid-fire, 76mm gun mount.

 The MK 75 gun is suitable for installation on small combatants due to its light weight, and low manpower requirements.
-One gun mount is installed aboard USN frigates and larger USCG cutters.
+One gun mount is installed aboard Medium and High Endurance USCG cutters.
 The MK 75 was provisionally approved for service use in September 1975.

 BAE Systems (The former Naval Systems Division (NSD) of FMC Corporation) and General Electric Co.
 (Ordnance Systems Division) were licensed by the gun's designer, OTO Melara of La Spezia, Italy, and competed for the right to manufacture the MK 75 in the United States.
 In 1975, BAE systems won the competition.
 Since 1981, all MK 75 buys have been competed between BAE systems and OTO Melara.
 The U.S. Navy is no longer acquiring MK 75 guns but has logistics support contracts with BAE systems and OTO Melara.